-All Girl Scouts live by the Girl Scout Law
+All Girl Scouts live by the Girl Scout

 Before you hold your first troop meeting with girls, consider the support and resources you'll need throughout the year.
 Parents, friends, family, and other members of the community can provide time, experience, and ideas to a troop, so get them involved from the very beginning as part of your volunteer troop team.
-This team is made up of Troop Leaders (like you) and the Troop Leadership Team.
+This team is made up of Troop Leaders (like you) and Troop Committee volunteers.